AdobeDocs/commerce-operations.en/help/release/release-notes/commerce-2-4-1.md

 <!--- MC-33952-->

-*  Elasticsearch results now include the correct values for each store view’s attribute options.
+*  Elasticsearch results now include the correct values for each store view's attribute options.
 If a Dropdown or Multiple Select attribute has a different option value in the non-default store view than in the default store view, Elasticsearch now indexes that value or returns the product with that value in the results.
 Previously, Elasticsearch did not index that value or return the product with that value in the results.

 <!--- MC-35013-->